PREVIOUS : Anger – Categories (#9)

 It’s used to relieve stress, often by shouting & fighting.
 It can be caused either by:

-√ a finite situation, like having a tight deadline, while having lot of other time-sensitive, important things to do as well, OR
+▫️ a finite situation, like having a tight deadline, while having lots2 of other time-sensitive, important things to do as well, OR

-If we’ve inherited traits of rigidity, nervousness &/or over-sensitivity PLUS a difficult childhood, we end up more easily triggered.
-Then to protect ourselves, we develop the need to be controlling – not seeing the problem coming from inside ourselves
+If we’ve inherited traits of rigidity, nervousness &/or over-sensitivity PLUS a difficult childhood, we end up more easily triggered by stress-events.
+Then to protect ourselves, we develop the need to control our environment – not seeing that the reaction comes from inside ourselves

 AND – this pattern can become so ingrained & automatic, that it will even show up in neutral situations!